 Adding a pool to your backyard doesn't just encourage quality family time and fun into your life.
 It's an investment.
 Every accessory you purchase to enhance your backyard experience is an added financial bonus.

 So if you've made the investment in an automatic safety cover, you want to protect that investment.
-We'll give you some tips on how to prevent your pool chemicals from damaging your automatic safety covers, based on initial problems you may face and industry-recommended safe chemical levels.
+We'll give you some tips on how to prevent your pool chemicals from damaging your automatic safety cover, based on initial problems you may face and industry-recommended safe chemical levels.

 Problem: Change in Fabric Color